bburns/PyVoyager/README.md

 Version 0.33

 PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio automatically, with each planet and target having a separate segment.
+Ideally the movie would include some mosaics generated with hand-annotated data, or else separately hand-assembled mosaics of better quality.

 It's in an early stage of development, but is still usable for downloading and extracting datasets, and assembling rough movies.
 I'm working on improving the centering/stabilization and coloring routines.